Coauthored by Jeff Doucette, Chief Nursing Officer

 It’s no secret that staffing challenges are weighing heavily on the shoulders of healthcare organizations.
 However, waiting for this “storm” to pass before addressing quality and safety issues is not the road to take.

-Zero harm—to patients and the workforce—must be our core value in healthcare, and we can’t lose sight of this despite the current challenges.
-As healthcare organizations face a nationwide caregiver crisis due to the pandemic, engagement and retention have never been more critical.
+Zero harm—to patients and the workforce—must be our core value in healthcare, and we can’t lose sight of this despite the current staffing issues.
+As healthcare organizations face a nationwide caregiver crisis due to the pandemic, engagement and employee retention in healthcare have never been more critical.
 A renewed focus on quality and safety can help fortify these engagement and retention efforts.

 If you examine the graph below, you’ll see that there are five key drivers—or “healthcare must-haves"—that are the top determinants in an employee’s decision to remain at an organization after being offered another job.